pierre-rouleau/pel/doc/pel-manual.rst

 #.
 Edit the ``~/.emacs.d/init.el``: search for the word ``OPTION`` and
    update what is relevant for you.
+   For more information read the following sections:

+   - `Add Support for Fast Startup`_
+   - `Add Support for Independent Customization of Graphics and Terminal based Emacs`_
+   - `Add Support for Package Quickstart for Emacs 27 and Later`_

 At this point, continue to the next section:
 `Activate PEL Features - Customize PEL`_.